AhsenOktay/university_academic_system/README.md

 # Academic Data Management System

-An academic data management system developed for Antalya Belek University.
+A web-based academic data management platform developed for Antalya Belek University.
 It enables academic staff to manage their publications, projects, theses, patents, awards, events, courses, and memberships on a single platform.

 ## Features